FL (complexity)

-In computational complexity theory, the complexity class FL is the set of function problems which can be solved by a deterministic Turing machine in a logarithmic amount of memory space.
+In computational complexity theory, the complexity class FL is the set of function problems that can be solved by a deterministic Turing machine in a logarithmic amount of memory space.
 As in the definition of L, the machine reads its input from a read-only tape and writes its output to a write-only tape; the logarithmic space restriction applies only to the read/write working tape.

 Loosely speaking, a function problem takes a complicated input and produces a (perhaps equally) complicated output.
-Function problems are distinguished from decision problems, which produce only Yes or No answers and corresponds to the set L of decision problems which can be solved in deterministic logspace.
-FL is a subset of FP, the set of function problems which can be solved in deterministic polynomial time.
+Function problems are distinguished from decision problems, which produce only Yes or No answers.
+In this way, FL is distinguished from the set L of decision problems that can be solved in deterministic logspace.
+FL is a subset of FP, the set of function problems that can be solved in deterministic polynomial time.

 FL is known to contain several natural problems, including arithmetic on numbers.
-Addition, subtraction and multiplication of two numbers are fairly simple, but achieving division is a far deeper problem which was open for decades.
+Addition, subtraction and multiplication of two numbers using logspace are fairly simple, but achieving division is a far deeper problem which was open for decades.

 Similarly one may define FNL, which has the same relation with NL as FNP has with NP.